Perhaps the best known National Park in Ontario, Algonquin is over 7,500km2 and filled with forests, rivers, lakes

 The Georgian Bay area is without a doubt one of the most picturesque wilderness areas in Ontario.
-Georgian Bay is part of Lake Huron, and has over 30,000 islands and 1,243mi (2,000km) of shoreline.
+Georgian Bay is part of Lake Huron and has over 30,000 islands and 1,243mi (2,000km) of shoreline.

 This area has it all!
 Hiking and cycling trails of varying lengths, beautiful water for swimming, canoeing or kayaking, and plenty of wildlife.
-Georgian Bay also has a number of old shipwrecks, making it an awesome place for fresh water scuba diving.
+Georgian Bay also has a number of old shipwrecks, making it an awesome place for freshwater scuba diving.

 It’s also a great spot for road-trips: the Georgian Bay Coastal Route is usually done in 7-15 days depending on your stops.

 Given its northern location, Lake Superior is well off the beaten track for most visitors.
-But, as the largest lake in the world it has plenty to offer outdoor enthusiasts and adventure seekers.
+But, as the largest lake in the world, it has plenty to offer outdoor enthusiasts and adventure seekers.

 It’s easy to spend days exploring the lakes, forests, hills, and waterfalls of this park.
-However, those short on time can also have a great experience with an 52mi (83km) road-trip through the park via the Trans-Canada Highway.
+However, those short on time can also have a great experience with a 52mi (83km) road-trip through the park via the Trans-Canada Highway.

 Canoeing and hiking are two of the top activities here, both of which can be done as a daily activity, or as a week-long voyage.